ralexander87/dotfiles/README.md

 ## How To Use

-This is just own `dotfiles` that image.
-It is not made to be installed via `git clone`...
-It is best to just clone `repo` and go from there by hand...
+It is not made to be installed via `git clone`.
+Best to just clone `repo` and go from there by hand...

 ```bash
 # Clone this repository